CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/helm.md

 #### Route

-This is the minimal possible route:
+This is a minimal route:

 ```yaml
 apiVersion: v1